diegowholikesorange/zensole/README.md

 * A change of the data representation away from JSON strings to another form (XML strings, DTOs) is not likely (but the design should still support this)
 * It's ok to match by substring instead of full value too (e.g "mar" will return "mary")
+* Only some values from related entities need to be included in the search results.
+These are the name of the entity referred to (organization name and user name).

 # Design Decisions
 Based on above assumptions, I decided on and followed the below principles: